top of page

 ree

-I visit this facility 2-3 times a week, making it a significant part of my routine.
-Each visit allows me to immerse myself in the lives of the residents, which has been a profoundly rewarding experience.
-Over time, I have spent countless hours with many of the residents, developing a rapport that transcends mere familiarity.
-I have also had the privilege of meeting a number of their families, which has deepened my understanding of each resident's unique background and personal history.
-The relationships I have built are meaningful; the residents recognize me when I arrive, often greeting me with smiles or waves.
-It brings me immense joy to see their faces light up, and I genuinely enjoy every moment I spend there.
-Although my typical visits last only 2-3 hours due to the sheer number of patients and the demands of their care, I frequently find myself lingering longer whenever time permits.
-These extra moments allow me to engage more deeply with the residents, to share in their stories, and to experience the warmth of their company.
-I sit with them, engage in conversation, and listen intently to their words, even when they come out jumbled or fragmented.
-Today, for instance, I dedicated an entire hour to one resident, fully immersing myself in our interaction.
-I probably understood about a quarter of what he was saying, but that did not deter me.
-Fortunately, I was able to pick out enough key words and phrases to repeat back to him, which seemed to reassure him that I was following along.
-However, I must admit that most of the time, I find myself struggling to grasp the full context of their conversations.
-Despite the challenges in communication, these moments are incredibly valuable.
-They remind me of the importance of patience and presence.
-Each encounter is a lesson in empathy and understanding, as I learn to appreciate the nuances of their expressions and emotions, even when the words elude me.
-On another note, I have gone through many losses throughout my life, and each time I experience the sadness that accompanies them.
+I swing by this place 2-3 times a week, and it's become a big part of my routine.
+Every visit lets me dive into the lives of the residents, and it's been super rewarding.
+I've spent tons of hours with many of them, building connections that go beyond just knowing each other.
+I've also had the chance to meet some of their families, which has given me a better understanding of each resident's unique background and story.
+The bonds I've formed are meaningful; the residents recognize me when I show up, often greeting me with smiles or waves.
+It makes me really happy to see their faces light up, and I genuinely enjoy every moment I spend there.
+My usual visits last about 2-3 hours because of how many patients there are and the care they need, but I often end up staying longer whenever I can.
+These extra moments let me connect more with the residents, share in their stories, and soak up the warmth of their company.
+I sit with them, chat, and listen closely to what they say, even when their words come out jumbled.
+Today, for example, I spent a whole hour with one resident, really getting into our conversation.
+I probably caught about a quarter of what he was saying, but that didn’t stop me.
+Luckily, I managed to pick out enough key words and phrases to repeat back to him, which seemed to reassure him that I was keeping up.
+Still, I often find myself struggling to get the full context of their conversations.
+Despite the communication challenges, these moments are incredibly valuable.
+They remind me of the importance of patience and being present.
+Each encounter is a lesson in empathy and understanding, as I learn to appreciate the nuances of their expressions and emotions, even when the words escape me.
+On another note, I've experienced many losses throughout my life, and each time, I feel the sadness that comes with them.
 The weight of grief is something I carry with me, and it often resurfaces during my visits.
-I reflect on the fragility of life and the connections we forge along the way.
-Each loss serves as a reminder of the importance of cherishing the moments we have with those we hold dear, whether they are family, friends, or the residents I have come to know in this facility.
-I find solace in my interactions here, as they provide a sense of purpose and a way to honor the memories of those I have lost.
-In this cycle of visiting, engaging, and sometimes grieving, I discover a deeper appreciation for the human experience, and I am continually inspired by the resilience of the residents and their families.
+I reflect on the fragility of life and the connections we make along the way.
+Each loss reminds me of the importance of cherishing the moments we have with those we care about, whether they're family, friends, or the residents I've come to know here.
+I find comfort in my interactions here, as they give me a sense of purpose and a way to honor the memories of those I've lost.
+In this cycle of visiting, engaging, and sometimes grieving, I discover a deeper appreciation for the human experience, and I'm continually inspired by the resilience of the residents and their families.

 I volunteer as tribute!!!